About Appomattox Court House

 It was in Appomattox, a village in Virginia, that General Robert E. Lee surrendered to Lieutenant General Ulysses S. Grant on 9 April 1865, marking the end of the American Civil War.
-The meeting took place at the home of Wilmer and Virginia McLean and lasted approximately an hour and a half.
+The meeting took place at the home of Wilmer and Virginia McLean, in the village of Appomattox Court House.

 Appomattox County Court National Park now offers visitors a myriad of experiences and exhibits relating to the Confederate surrender.
 You can visit the Mclean House where the surrender took place as well as the Appomattox County Court Visitors Centre, which houses a number of exhibits relating to the event.